steveshogren/blog-source/source/_posts/2016-1-11-compassionate-interviewing.markdown

 uncomfortable.

 All interviews are assigned to developers randomly, and all are expected to participate.
-The candidate should have at a minimum two developers around at all time, to prevent bias by any individual.
-Usually, one will pair while others rotate watching silently.
+The candidate should have two developers around at all time, to prevent bias by any individual.
+One pairs while the others rotate watching silently.
 The watchers are expected to stay quiet, to prevent confusion.

 Before the first interview, the candidate is sent something very much like this document.
 We think there is no way someone could "fake us out" on any criteria.
-The things we look for take years to practice and cultivate, so "cramming" should not help much (if at all).
+The things we look for take years of practice to cultivate, so "cramming" should not help much (if at all).
 The one exception to that is if they have never heard of Test Driven Development, we do recommend they Google it for a few minutes, as prior knowledge helps smooth the phone screen considerably.

 ### Phone Screen

 We pair program over the internet using a shared programming environment called [Cloud9](c9.io).
-We (currently) have projects set up for Java, Javascript, Python, Ruby, and C#.
+We (currently) have projects set up for Java, JavaScript, Python, Ruby, and C#.
 The candidate may choose their desired language.
 We then pair program using Test Driven Development to build out a well defined exercise.
 The candidate may entirely verbally "navigate", while one of our programmers